-Today, conflict situations are hi-tech and wars short, fast moving and intense.
+Today, conflict situations are hi-tech and wars short, fast-moving and intense.
 To cope with these diversely asymmetric, multi-dimensional and highly lethal imperatives of the battlefield, global armies are modernizing their military arsenal and getting soldiers geared up with the latest in combat and surveillance technology.

 One such advancement is seen in the field of electro optics systems, particularly with Thermal Imaging Devices.
 A Thermal Imager (also known as a thermal image camera or TIC)is essentially a heat sensor that is capable of detecting minute differences in temperature.
 The device collects the infrared radiation from objects in focus and creates an electronic image based on the acquired information.
-Thermal imager works somewhat like a human eye.
+A thermal imager works somewhat like a human eye.
 The only difference being, instead of picking up the visible, reflected light, thermal imaging devices detect the heat emitted by an object.

 Thermal imaging due to its various advantages has a large number of applications in defense and homeland security operations.

 Benefits of Thermal Imaging